ucsb-cs9/s25/_lab/lab09.md

 * `EventNode.py` - Defines a BST Node class that includes fields for a BST node that stores event data.
 * `EventTree.py` - Defines an EventTree (BST) class that is an ordered collection of a set of events (ordered by date).
 * `testFile.py` - This file should contain your pytest functions that tests the overall correctness of your class definitions.

+We provided starter code for you below.
+However, **one of the needed sub-cases for the BST deletion is missing**; once you complete the provided code and test it, you need to **find a test case that will identify the missing section of the code.**
+- IMPORTANT: even if the autograder gives you full credit, you will miss out on the 8% of this lab grade (manually-graded portion) if you do not identify the test case that reveals the missing code section.
+- You need to add the corresponding code to make this _correctly-formed assertion_ pass (the code provided here should be failing).

 You should organize your lab work in its own directory.
 This way all files for a lab are located in a single folder.
 Also, this will be easy to import various files into your code using the `import / from` technique shown in lecture.